novemberlc/HousingAntiCheat/README.md

  6. Copy the sample config to an actual one: `cp config-template.json config.json`
  7. Edit the config using your information. `nano config.json` or `vim config.json` (or any text editor of your choice)
  8. Run the bots! `node .`
+ 9. Log into Hypixel, and make sure you give your bot permission to ban players on your Housing.

 ## Configuration
 See a detailed walkthrough of the configuration [here](https://github.com/novemberlc/HousingAntiCheat/wiki/Configuration).